addresscloud/terraform-aws-tile-service/examples/caching/README.md

 # Caching Example

-This folder extends the [Quick Start]('../quickstart') example to enable API Gateway caching.
-Caching is enabled by setting two variables in the module configuration.
+The module supports caching tile requests using [API Gateway caching](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-caching.html).
+Caching is disabled by default because it incurs an hourly cost not included in the AWS Free Tier.
+To enable caching add the following parameters to the module configuration.

 * `api_cache_size` - adding this setting will initialise a dedicated cache cluster in API Gateway.
 * `api_cache_ttl` - adding this setting will enable caching for the tile endpoint.
 Requires `api_cache_size` to be set.
 Set the ttl between 0 and 3600.
 Set to 0 to disable caching on the tile endpoint (useful for debugging).